cfech/helm/glossary.md

         helm get values mydb [--all] [--revision 1] [installation name]

-- get the manifest or entire yml currently being used, with values already injected
+- get the manifest or entire yaml currently being used, with values already injected

         helm get manifest mydb [--revision]

+- lints our yaml files in the chart and checks if there are any syntax issues

+        helm lint firstChart